-Dawn Crowell Murphy is an associate with Pillsbury Winthrop Shaw Pittman LLP in Washington, DC.
+Dawn Crowell Murphy is a senior associate with Pillsbury Winthrop Shaw Pittman LLP in Washington, DC.

 Exhibitors at your conferences want to connect with your attendees before the event, not just onsite.
 What member information can you share, and when?
 Keep these four caveats in mind before putting exhibitors in touch with your members.

 As you prepare for your events involving exhibitors or sponsors, you will likely encounter questions about how they can connect with your members and attendees.
 These companies are paying for the opportunity to participate in your activities and gain access to your audience.
 This may include obtaining your membership lists and members' and attendees' contact information.

 These interactions can be a win-win-win arrangement: Your organization gains revenue; your members get information, resources, and discounts; and vendors develop new business.
 But keep a few things in mind when you put exhibitors and sponsors in touch with your members.

 Associations can reap considerable revenue from renting their membership lists and contact data.
 But think twice before renting member information to just anyone who asks for it.
 Members may be unhappy about receiving communications from third parties facilitated by their association, particularly if they believe the solicitations are not relevant to them.

 Your membership lists and member data are important assets that you should do your best to protect and control.
 A written agreement licensing this information should usually state that your association owns the data.
 It might also specify that the list may be used only for a particular purpose, limit the number of authorized uses, or require the renting entity to obtain approval from you for each separate use.